x4ngus/zfs_beskar_key/README.md

    ```bash
    sudo /usr/local/bin/zfs_beskar_key init --dataset=rpool/ROOT
    ```
    `init` records the dataset list, USB path, SHA-256 fingerprint, and binary location, backing up any existing config.
-It also prints a Base32 recovery key—store it offline so you can rebuild the USB later.
+It also prints a Base32 recovery key—store it offline so you can rebuild the USB later—and offers an optional fallback passphrase that can unlock the pool even without the USB.

 ---